OnlyCoiner/digitalocean_deployment_example/node/README.md

 8. **Cross-Platform**
    PM2 works seamlessly on various operating systems, including Linux, macOS, and Windows, making it a versatile choice for any environment.

-PM2 is like the Swiss Army knife for Node.js developers.
-Its robust features and simplicity make it a go-to solution for production deployments.
+PM2 has its robust features and simplicity make it a go-to solution for production deployments.
 Whether you're scaling a startup app or managing a high-traffic application, PM2 ensures stability and provides peace of mind.
 It empowers developers to focus on building features instead of worrying about process management, making it an invaluable tool in your arsenal.

 ## Prerequisites